Over View of Our Facial Fillers

 - Wrinkles: Moderate to deep wrinkles appear

 Facial fills are useful in addressing these changes.
 Most commonly used fills are variations on Hyaluronic acid, a natural substance found in our skin and other areas of the body as well as other natural substances similar to your body tissues.
 One type of fill cannot be used for every type of wrinkle or fold.
-In my opinion each fill, whether it is Juvaderm, Radiesse, Perlane, Prevelle Silk or Belotero, has its advantages and disadvantages and are best used according to its advantages.
+In my opinion each fill, whether it is Juvaderm, Radiesse, Perlane, or Prevelle Silk, has its advantages and disadvantages and are best used according to its advantages.
 The thickness of the particular gel will determine the best places to use it.
 For example, if you are concerned about fine lines around the mouth and also nasolabial fold region, it would not be wise to use the same gel for both regions.
 Nasolabial folds need a thick structural gels.
 Fine lines need a thin gel.
 Depending on the choice of fill, they can last between 6 months and 14 months.
-Each syringe will run about $500 to $525.
-If you want to be notified of specials, please check the box in the contact information form.

 Preparing for your treatment